 A sound foundation of evidence supported by high-quality data is required to build a reliable and robust cost estimate.
 The less reliable the facts and data, the more uncertainty there will be in a cost estimate.
 The data’s quality and maturity should grow with time.
 Throughout the project lifespan, the cost estimate team must examine the underlying data, incorporating new information and any lessons gained as the project progresses.

 When putting together a cost estimate, one of the most important things to do is document your assumptions.
 As the cost estimate is established, assumptions should be conveyed explicitly to all project stakeholders (SRO, Project Director, and Project Team).
-This guarantees that the cost estimate’s context is explicit, agreed upon, and accurately interpreted by the cost estimating team in accordance with the project’s goals.
+This guarantees that the cost estimate’s context is explicit, agreed upon, and accurately interpreted by the cost estimating team by the project’s goals.

 Step 3: Decide On a Cost Estimation Method

 Cost estimating can be done in a variety of ways.
-The methodology chosen must be backed up by solid facts.
+Solid facts must back up the methodology chosen.
 As the cost estimate evolves and the project moves through the stages, the cost estimate technique should be examined and reflected on.
 Combining and employing several strategies is rather usual.

 There are two typical ways to cost estimation (cost and risk estimation):